Deming Leadership Seminar for Executives, Entrepreneurs, and Managers

 - Know how to nourish and unleash the energy and talents of people who want to be peak performers.

-- Two and a half days of instruction and activities with Deming experts
+- Two full days of instruction and activities with Deming experts

 - Course handouts and worksheets